aws-solutions-library-samples/real-time-analytics-spark-streaming/README.md

 ## Abstract

 The solution focuses on functional areas such as real-time data from Kinesis is processed with spark streaming and data visualization is done with Zeppelin.
-The solution supports three options in spark submit mode

-    * Deploy a default DemoApp application
-    * Deploying a custom spark application for real-time streaming on an EMR cluster
-    * Visualize the real-time data and process the spark application code from Zeppelin UI

-This design deploys a spark application written in high-level programming language Scala on a EMR cluster in an Amazon VPC, which is a logically isolated section of the Amazon Web Services (AWS).
-All the components of EMR with the spark application are deployed into the VPC and within a private subnet.
+All the components of EMR are deployed into the VPC and within a private subnet.
 The EMR web Interfaces are enabled by Port forwarding from a bastion host which internally forwards to the EMR master node.

 ## Cloudformation Templates
 * aws-vpc.template
-    * producer.template
 * real-time-analytics-spark-streaming.template

-    * real-time-analytics-spark-streaming-demo.template (To demo a streaming application)
+## Collection of operational metrics
+This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/real-time-analytics-spark-streaming/appendix-c.html).

 # Known issues